HTUTKHANT/CP-3402/Week-5.md

 https://www.youtube.com/watch?v=XkKadPcPFT4

- The up one is about the video that I watched.
+ The first one is about the video that I watched.

 # Estimated Hours

-It take nearly 30min to complete it
+It takes nearly 30min to complete it

 # Content Insights

-This week's practical is to use a Website which can also be used as a CMS(Content Management System).
-So, I created a website that is nearly as same reason as my assessment-1 website but this time using WordPress.
-WordPress is my second time using it.
-So, I was unsatisfied and many errors.
-But I created a website that can be used by all of the people.
-I added some functions such as adding pictures and showing some incredible pictures.
-I use some slide functions and set up some more in other taps.
+This week's pratical is to install a WordPress website which we have to build more in next week.
+All I have to do is to follow the video show.
+So, there aren't any errors are difficulties.
+I already know how to use xampp, how to use localhost, how to build the database from localhost and I also know to to use WordPress; because of last week.

 # Career/Employability/Learning Insights

-I think I need more time.
-I added some connection with data bes but it is on the website.
-So, I can't add files here.
-I do more self-learning. but the teacher didn't show the way.
-So, I satisfy some basic needs in this project.
-After finishing the practical, I will do reflections, add more detailed functions, and do iteration.
-I will look into some textbooks about the upcoming week, do better for the website, and update it again.
+It will be easier next week because I know ho to do most of the in later week.